Transport in Cardiff: National

-Stand B at Central station is used for services to destinations outside Cardiff and the Vale such as TrawsCambria X40 to Aberystwyth, Shuttle 100 to Swansea, Stagecoach services to the Valleys and all National Express services (e.g. Birmingham, London, Leeds).
+Bays 1 and 2 at Cardiff Bus Interchange are used for services to destinations outside Cardiff and the Vale such as First Cymru X2 to Bridgend and Porthcawl, 320 to Talbot Green and Stagecoach services to the Valleys.
+TrawsCymru route T1C to Aberystwyth departs from Tresilian Way.

-The Megabus service to London, and to Newcastle via Birmingham, Manchester and Leeds stops outside Cardiff Castle on Castle Street.
+The Megabus service to London, and to Newcastle via Birmingham, Manchester and Leeds as well as FlixBus services to Bristol Airport, Gatwick Airport, London, Swansea and Newcastle via Birmingham, Sheffield and Leeds stops outside Cardiff Castle on Castle Street.
+National Express routes to Heathrow Airport, Gatwick Airport, London, Swansea, Birmingham, Bristol Airport and Haverfordwest via Carmarthen from Cardiff Coach Station at Sophia Gardens.

 Local

 Cardiff Bus used stands B, C, D, E, F and W at Central station and Wood Street, until the closure of Cardiff Central bus station in 2015 and the redevelopment of Central Square.
 Other bus stops in the city are located in Westgate Street, St. Mary Street, Castle Street, Kingsway, Greyfriars Road, Dumfries Place and Queen Street Station.
 Cardiff Bus operates a comprehensive Overground network.
 Work on the new transport interchange to replace the Cardiff Central bus station began in January 2008, though construction did not begin until 2020.
+It opened in May 2024.

-Cardiff Bus has introduced articulated buses on the popular 17 and 18 Capital City Red routes to Canton, Ely and Caerau and on the Baycar route.
-Other notable routes include the Capital City Green, four park & ride services and the now-withdrawn Free b shuttle bus.
+Cardiff Bus had introduced articulated buses on the popular 17 and 18 Capital City Red routes to Canton, Ely and Caerau and on the Baycar route.
+These have since been withdrawn due to reaching the end of their operational lives.
+Other notable routes include the Capital City Green (although it no longer carries that branding), four park & ride services and the now-withdrawn Free b shuttle bus.